 - 25.1 Such risk assessments are required from new applicants, and from existing premises licensees seeking to vary a licence and are to be presented to the licensing authority upon application.
-The code requires all operators of; Casino's, AGC's, Bingo Premises, FEC's, Betting shops and remote betting intermediaries to assess local risks to the licensing objectives, and to have policies, procedures and control measures in place to mitigate those risks. - 25.2 Operators are required by the SR code to make the risk assessment available to licensing authorities when an application is submitted either for new premises licence or variation of a premises licence, or otherwise on request, and this will form part of the council's inspection regime and may be requested when officers are investigating complaints. - 25.3 The code requires the Council to set out matters they expect the operator to take account of in the risk assessment in its statement of policy and this council expects the following matters to be considered by operators when making their risk assessment: - Information held by the licensee regarding self-exclusions and incidences of underage gambling, - Gaming trends that may reflect benefit payments - Arrangement for localised exchange of information regarding self-exclusions and gaming trends. - Urban setting such as proximity to schools, commercial environment, factors affecting footfall, - Range of facilities in proximity to the licensed premises such as other gambling outlets, banks, post offices, refreshment and entertainment type facilities - Known problems in the area such as problems arising from street drinkers, youths participating in anti-social behaviour, drug dealing activities, etc.
+The code requires all operators of; Casinos, AGCs, Bingo Premises, FECs, Betting shops and remote betting intermediaries to assess the local risks to the licensing objectives posed by the provision of gambling facilities at the premises, and to have policies, procedures and control measures in place to mitigate those risks. - 25.2 Operators are required by the SR code to make the risk assessment available to licensing authorities when an application is submitted either for new premises licence or variation of a premises licence, or otherwise on request, and this will form part of the council's inspection regime and may be requested when officers are investigating complaints. - 25.3 The code requires the Council to set out matters they expect the operator to take account of in the risk assessment in its statement of policy and this council expects the following matters to be considered by operators when making their risk assessment: - Information held by the licensee regarding self-exclusions and incidences of underage gambling, - Arrangement for localised exchange of information regarding self-exclusions and gaming trends. - Urban setting such as proximity to schools, commercial environment, factors affecting footfall, - Range of facilities in proximity to the licensed premises such as other gambling outlets, banks, post offices. - Known problems in the area such as problems arising from street drinkers, youths participating in anti-social behaviour, drug dealing activities, etc. - Levels of poverty and deprivation in the region

-25.4 TMBC expects the following matters to be considered by operators when making their risk assessment:
+- Levels of crime and disorder, particularly where this is related to an existing gambling premises - 25.4 TMBC expects the following matters to be considered by operators when making their risk assessment: